The Best RSS Feed Readers for Streamlining the Internet

 Photograph: Feedly

-Feedly is probably the most popular RSS reader on the web, for good reason.
+Feedly is probably the most popular RSS reader on the web.
 It's well-designed and easy to use, and it offers great search options so it's easy to add all your favorite sites.
 It lacks one thing that makes Inoreader slightly better for my use—the YouTube syncing—but otherwise Feedly is an excellent choice.

-It even has a few features Inoreader does not, like Evernote integration (you can save articles to Evernote) and a notes feature for jotting down your thoughts on stories.
-Feedly also touts Leo, the company's AI search assistant, which can help filter your feeds and surface the content you really want.
+Feedly has some nice additional features like Evernote integration (you can save articles to Evernote) and a notes feature for jotting down your thoughts on stories.
+Feedly also has an AI search assistant, which can help filter your feeds and surface the content you really want.
 I found that it worked well enough, but a big part of what I like about RSS is that there's no AI—I don't want automated filtering.
 Depending on how you use RSS, though, this could be a useful feature.

 Like the others here, Feedly offers iOS and Android apps along with a web interface.
 Feedly is free up to 100 feeds.
 A Pro subscription is $8 a month (cheaper if you pay for a year) and enables more features like notes, save to Evernote, and ad-free reading.
-The Pro+ account gets you the AI-features and more for $12 a month.
+The Pro+ account gets you the AI-features, a way to search your feeds, follow newsletters like RSS feeds, and more for $12 a month.

 Best for DIYers